Is Your Windows 11 Running Slow? Fix It with These 3 Simple Settings

 • Right-click the Start button and select Task Manager.

-• In the left menu, click Startup apps.
+• In the left pane, click Startup apps.

-• Find apps with status “Enabled” that you don’t use often.
+• Look for apps with status “Enabled” that you don’t need right after startup (game launchers, chat apps, update helpers, etc.).

 • Right-click each one and choose Disable.